7 Ultimate Tips for a Winter Skin Care Routine

 Step 3: Serum

-Serums are highly concentrated products whose main function is to address some skin problems, so they should be included in your winter skincare list.
-First, use a toner, then apply 2-3 drops of serum, tap it, and wait until it is fully absorbed before proceeding.
-Whenever incorporating the active components, begin with a low concentration and always use sunscreen.
+Serums are highly concentrated products that target specific skin problems, so you should include them in your winter skincare routine.
+First, apply a toner, then use 2–3 drops of serum, tap it gently, and wait until it fully absorbs before moving to the next step.
+When introducing active ingredients, start with a low concentration and always apply sunscreen afterward.

 Sheet Mask